OCA/l10n-italy/l10n_it_vat_registries_reverse_charge/README.rst

    :alt: License: LGPL-3

 =====================================================
-Italian Localization - VAT Registries - Cash Basis
+Italian Localization - VAT Registries - Reverse Charge
 =====================================================

 Installation
 ============

-Autoinstalled when the l10n_it_vat_registrie and account_tax_cash_basis are installed.
+Autoinstalled when the l10n_it_vat_registrie and l10n_it_reverse_charge are installed.

 Configuration
 =============